DeveloperBreeze

 Example

-To find the names of customers who have placed orders exceeding $200:
+To find customer names who have placed orders over $200:

 SELECT customer_name